+Base salary of \$155,520.

-The Managing Director's base salary totals \$239,800.
-Mr Beckton is also able to earn a bonus as determined by the Board.
+Mr Yang is also able to earn a bonus as determined by the Board.
 The Bonus will be determined by the Board of the Company at the end of each financial year after the Commencement Date.
 Payment of any or all of the Bonus will be at the sole discretion of the Company acting reasonably.
 In exercising its discretion and in determining whether, acting reasonably, all or part of the Bonus is to be paid, the Board of the Company must consider matters including, but not limited to:-